sewelltatwit/Error404-SportsPredictor/README.md

 ## Features
-1.Drop down lists of teams
+1. Drop down lists of teams
-2.External linking
+2. External linking
-3.Eventually an option to switch sports
+3. Eventually an option to switch sports
-4.Displays the prediction results only after user submits the request 5.Reset / clear button
+4. Displays the prediction results only after user submits the request
+5. Reset / clear button

 ## Getting Started